Alligatorweed Flea Beetle Agasicles hygrophila Selman and Vogt (Coleoptera: Chrysomelidae: Halticinae)

-The alligatorweed flea beetle, Agasicles hygrophila Selman and Vogt, was the first insect ever studied for biological control of an aquatic weed.
+The alligatorweed flea beetle, Agasicles hygrophila Selman and Vogt, was the first insect ever studied for biological control of an aquatic weed (Center et al., 2002).
 The introduction of this insect into the United States was approved in 1963, but it was not successfully established on the invasive alligatorweed until 1965.
-The insect was first released in 1964 in California, and subsequently, in Alabama, Florida, Georgia, Louisiana, Mississippi, South Carolina, and Texas.
+The insect was first released in 1964 in California, and subsequently, in Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, and Texas.

 The first successful release in Florida was made on plants infesting the Ortega River near Jacksonville, FL.
 These insects were originally obtained from the Ezeiza Lagoon near Buenos Aires, Argentina (Buckingham et al. 1983).
 Most of the beetles that were later released at subsequent locations were progeny (offspring) from this original population.

 Agasicles hygrophila is native to southern Brazil and northern Argentina.
-It also is present in Australia, China, New Zealand, Puerto Rico, and Thailand, where it was introduced as a biological control agent of alligatorweed (CSIRO 2004, Winston et al. 2014).
+It also is present in Australia, China, New Zealand, Puerto Rico, and Thailand, where it was introduced as a biological control agent of alligatorweed and in Taiwan where it is thought to have spread from introductions in China (CSIRO 2004, Winston et al. 2014).

 In the United States, this leaf beetle is present in the southeastern US, but is less common in northern inland areas where winter temperatures eliminate the emerged portions of the plants and summers are hot and dry.